 1875 the United States passes the first immigration law.
 FamilySearch Immigration and Naturalization Records and Research

-1875: The Chicago Tribune calls Fort Wayne the most lawless city in Indiana.
+1875: during an 1870s wave of crime, The Chicago Tribune called Fort Wayne the most lawless city in Indiana.
 Copied from 1000 TO 1900 Millennium milestones in Fort Wayne in the archives of The News-Sentinel newspaper.
+See Fort Wayne Police Department: Policewoman's Uniform from 1940s on 200 @ 200 2016 Bicentennial items at The History Center.

 1875 September 8 - Fort Wayne Weekly Sentinel has a short article hoping the city council will put the old fort property in good order by cleaning out the old well General Wayne ordered dug, as well as restoring a model of the fort, then landscaping and maintaing the property.